corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 [crates.io](https://crates.io/), but there is no guarantee that a crate will be maintained in the long term; and even if it is, you need to [trust the team behind it](https://tweedegolf.nl/en/blog/104/dealing-with-dependencies-in-rust).
-Security fixes in dependencies could take a long time to be released.
+Security fixes in dependencies could take a long time to be released, and [the API of a dependency could change in undesirable ways](https://github.com/marshallpierce/rust-base64/issues/213).

 As a consequence, every dependency should be seen as a liability.

+### Limit The Number Of Dependencies

 Rust has a relatively small standard library.
 This is in part to avoid a situation similar to Python's extensive standard library, where parts of it are discouraged from being used:

 > Python’s standard library is piling up with cruft, unnecessary duplication of
 > functionality, and dispensable features. &mdash; [PEP 594](https://peps.python.org/pep-0594/)

 In contrast, Rust encourages small, single-purpose modules, similar to Node.js.

-### Limit The Number Of Dependencies

 While it's tempting to use many third-party crates to speed up development, it's important to **keep the number of dependencies to a minimum** for better long-term maintenance.
 It will limit your exposure to breaking changes and security vulnerabilities.

 Moreover, each dependency has a compounding effect:

 - Longer compile times
-- Test times
+- Longer test times
 - Complexity in build scripts and CI
+- More documentation to read and understand
+- Bigger attack surface
 - etc.

-### Choosing Dependencies
+### How To Choose Dependencies

 Now that we've established the importance of limiting dependencies, how do you choose the right ones?
 Here are some factors to consider when choosing a crate:

-- **Popularity**: The more popular a crate is, the more likely it is to be maintained and updated.
+- **Popularity**: The more popular a crate is, the more likely it is to be maintained.
 Check the number of downloads, the number of open issues, and the last commit date.
 Here is a list of [popular Rust crates](https://lib.rs/std).
 - **License**: Make sure the crate's license is compatible with your project's